 I went home on the weekend of December 1.
 The high school played the Alumni on the 1st.
 But I will talk about the basketball teams later.
-Mom held a party for the staff and it was hilarious.
+Mom held a party for the staff, and it was hilarious.
 I studied not a word all weekend and finals were coming up.
 I go through finals week with no snags.
 On Wednesday Mel had a BB game with Landgren Christian.
 I went up and saw her play.
 She came back to the trailer with me; I took my last test Thursday morning.
 The rest of the day was spent doing Christmas shopping and bowling.
-We went home on Friday December 16th for Clallam’s Christmas Tournament.
+We went home on Friday, December 16th for Clallam’s Christmas Tournament.
 More on that later.

 Christmas was a happy, satisfying day.
-After the Presbyterian program we went to Auntie Alice’s for dessert.
+After the Presbyterian program, we went to Auntie Alice’s for dessert.
 Oh, that was so good.
 We went home to finish wrapping, went to the Community Hall for the Community Program.
 We went home again, went to Ruth’s for Hot Fudge Sundaes.
 We talked with the Buckingham’s, who are moving from California back to the Northwest.
 We left there at 11:50 PM, went home to prepare for the next day’s festivities.

 Christmas brought a little sadness as I thought of Ethel and Neah.
 I saved the gift given to me by Big Jim for last and am writing this page with that gift.
 The loss of these two people has hit so hard, and will for a long time to come.

-Now let me turn to something that has grown close to my heart, and a person who is becoming a very close to me as friend.
+Now let me turn to something that has grown close to my heart, and a person who is becoming a very close to me as a friend.
 I am talking about Neah Bay Basketball teams and “Coach,” Ron Johnson.
 The first game was against the Alumni from the ‘70’s.

-The girls were beaten badly by their Alumni opponent.
+The girls were beaten soundly by their Alumni opponent.
 Patti Ray, Rose Soeneke, Sally Thompson, Leanna Buckingham and Theresa Sawyer proved to be too much for the inexperienced high school team.
-Mel had a good personal game, but could not pull it off by herself.
-Lois, Brenda Johnson, Margie Chartraw, Fran Parker and Willy Perry all very inexperienced and not overcoming Margie fouling out in the first quarter just could not stand up to the test.
+Mel had a decent personal game, but could not pull it off by herself.
+Lois, Brenda Johnson, Margie Chartraw, Fran Parker and Willy Perry all very inexperienced and not overcoming Margie fouling out in the first quarter could not stand up to the test.
 The final score was 48 – 28 for the Alumni.
-The alumni had built a 15 – 6 first quarter lead, getting 8 points from Sally.
+The alumni had built a 15 – 6 early first quarter lead, getting 8 points from Sally.
 It was 23 –14 at the half as Mel had 11 of the fourteen points.
-The Alumni hit for 10 points and the girls could only get 4 points as the score stood at 33 – 18.
+The Alumni hit for 10 points, and the girls could only get 4 points as the score stood at 33 – 18.
 Free throws accounted for 8 of the girl’s 10 points in the final period, but the alumni struck for 15 points to put the game away.
-Mel had scored 18 of the 28 points, Lois had 6, Marge had 2, and Brenda and France had 1 each.
+Mel had scored 18 of the 28 points, Lois had 6, Marge had 2, and Brenda and France had one each.

 The girls were just not prepared to play an experienced team such as the Alumni.
 With only six players, and having Marge foul out early, made the members of the team play most of the game without rest.
 This team is very inexperienced, lacking in self-confidence and real determination.
 They are not sure of themselves and are hesitant in their play.
 They don’t look like they would go far, but only time will tell.